Sharing your Record

 Chaperones (an impartial observer) can be present during consultations at the Surgery for patients who would like one.
 Please advise the receptionist when booking your appointment or when checking in.
 Alternatively you can advise the clinician prior to the examination.

 There are disabled parking facilities available.
 The surgery is accessible via a ramp to the front entrance as well as steps.
+We also have a patient toilet suitable for those with disabilities.

 Smoking is not permitted on practice premises.